GOLFING IN THE NINETEENTH CENTURY

 in the Haddingtonshire Courier of September 30th. with the following

-We doubt much whether the golfing strength of East Lothian has
+We doubt much whether the golfing strength of East Lothian has ever

-the devotees of this - the king of outdoor games.
+of this - the king of outdoor games.

 The object of the gathering was evidently to bring out the golfing